koolquark/nkmedia/doc/janus.md

 ## Type udpdate

-Then only [type update](api.md#set_type) that the Janus backend supports is changing a `listen` session type to another `listen` type, but pointing to a publisher on the same room.
+Then only [type update](api.md#set_type) that the Janus backend supports is changing a `listen` session type to another `listen` type, but pointing to a publisher on the same conference.

 **Sample**